tristanlukens/tristanlukens.com/src/lib/data/home.md

 I'm Tristan, nineteen years old and from the Netherlands.
 I've been obsessed with drumming for over eleven years, have a soft spot for everything computers, and I'm currently a student in Chemical Engineering.

 My biggest love will however always be music — from collecting CDs to having seen dozens of live shows the past few years.
+I made a public Spotify playlist, where anyone can add anything they love.
+[It's right here.](https://open.spotify.com/playlist/3nlT2few8icWxdyolW7BRV?si=p7yUnuQFRW6E207jBkdpJQ&pt=c4890cf2abeb83059a26b8b07a93d5b9&pi=VdzxYmZITUm9T)

 I've written a few thousand words about all kinds of things at [articles](/articles).
 Most are in English, though some might be in Dutch.